English

 What spaces can women make or find for themselves in a patriarchy?

-In this course, we’ll hear about (and from) several women who live on the edge of what various societies recognize as normal, right, or sane, exploring the reasons why these women might seek or resist that edge, and why society might want to draw them back or keep them on the margin.
+In this course, we’ll investigate what a “woman” is, and we’ll hear about (and from) several women who live on the edge of what various societies recognize as normal, right, or sane, exploring the reasons why these women might seek or resist that edge, and why society might want to draw them back or keep them on the margin.
 Through class discussions, written analyses, and fiction exercises, students will explore the danger and charm, the limits and freedom of radical behavior for women.
 We’ll also explore the degrees to which gender identities themselves can be both restrictive and freeing.

 Youth in Literature: Teenage Riot